Helping new families thrive

-Alexandria's House is a loving home where young women (ages 16-20) get the support and guidance they need to take the first steps to becoming powerful mothers who lead thriving families.
-With the help of our compassionate live-in staff, young mothers learn to create a warm and loving home atmosphere and provide proper care for their babies.
+Alexandria's House is a loving home where young women (ages 16-20) get the support and guidance they need to take the first steps to becoming powerful mothers.
+With the help of our compassionate staff, young mothers learn to create a warm and loving home atmosphere and provide proper care for their babies.

-Alexandria’s House can welcome up to six mothers and their babies at a time into a charming historic home in Browne’s Addition.
+Alexandria’s House can welcome up to five mothers and their babies at a time into a charming historic home in Browne’s Addition.
 Built in 1901 and recently updated, the building has seven furnished bedrooms and five and a half bathrooms, as well as a spacious kitchen and dining area, shared living and laundry rooms, space for meetings and classes and a beautiful yard for little feet to explore.

 Infants get a healthy start with prenatal and well-baby care.
 Moms get vital parenting training, gather essential skills for living successfully on their own and are empowered to continue their progress in treatment, education and employment.
-Public health nurses, Catholic Charities’ Doula mentors, Circle of Security parenting specialists and other community partners help us provide the emotional, psychological and physical support systems that our moms and babies need—all working toward the end of strengthening these new families against generational cycles of poverty, child abuse and neglect.
+Public health nurses, Circle of Security parenting specialists and other community partners help us provide the emotional, psychological and physical support systems that our moms and babies need.
+We strive to end generational cycles of poverty, child abuse and neglect.